justinsilvestre/hanlib/texts/brandt-ch21-3.passage.md

 鳳 is the male of a fabulous bird, which is said to appear when a sage ascends the throne or when right principles are going to triumph in the world.

-In the time of Emperor Fu-hsi (伏羲) a monster, with the head of a dragon, and the body of a horse, rose from the water, being marked on the back so as to give the first of the sages the dea of his diagrams.
+In the time of Emperor Fu-hsi (伏羲) a monster, with the head of a dragon, and the body of a horse, rose from the water, being marked on the back so as to give the first of the sages the idea of his diagrams.